techie-joe/core/pages/legacy.md

 ---
 title: Legacy Preview
-description: The legacy preview shows how it looks like compared to others.
+description: The legacy preview shows how the template display the original demo.
 permalink: legacy
 ---
 ###### _{{ page.title }}_